UrbanNet-Lab/FRsamplingOSNs/README.md

-# FRsamplingOSNs
+# Fast Representative Sampling in Large-Scale Online Social Networks (OSNs)
-Fast representative sampling on large-scale OSNs
+# IEEE Access, in press

 In this article, we proposed some fast representative sampling methods (adpUNI and adpUNI+N) when dealing with large-scale OSNs, which have significant improvement on sampling efficiency and performance based on the observation of heterogeneous userID space.
 The key idea of our methods are dividing the entire userID space into several equal-length intervals, whose sampling probability adaptively adjust with its real time target rate.The contributions of this paper are as